Al-Fath (magazine): Content

-The goals of Al Fath were announced to provide news and views about the Muslim world, to describe the good dimensions of Islam and to refute the accusations against Islam.
+The goals of Al Fath were to provide news and views about the Muslim world, to describe the good dimensions of Islam and to refute the accusations against Islam.
 The magazine became a significant media outlet for Islamic modernist and pan-Arab thought.
 It was one of the Egyptian publications which reported the establishment of the Young Muslim Men's Association, precursor of the Muslim Brotherhood, in 1928.
 In addition, the magazine was the propagandist of the group until October 1929 when the group launched its own publication entitled Majallat Al Shubban Al Muslimin (Arabic: Young Muslim Men’s Magazine).
 In the 1930s Al Fath attacked the Christian missionary organizations which it represented as threats to the faith and security of Egyptians.
 From 1931 the magazine began to publicize the Muslim Brotherhood through the publication of small notices.
 The role of the magazine was expanded to function as the mouthpiece of Salafi modernist movement following the closure of Rashid Rida's magazine Al Manar in 1936.
 With this new role the circulation of Al Fath increased in the Arab countries.
 However, Al Faths approach towards Salafism was much more populist in contrast to that of Al Manar.
 Al Fath also dealt with the events related to the Muslims living in non-Arab or Muslim countries such as India and Europe.
 Partly due to its wide coverage it had readers in London.